aws-samples/amazon-sagemaker-experiments-dvc-demo/sagemaker-studio-dvc-image/README.md

 * creates a SageMaker Image and a SageMaker Image Version from the docker image `conda-env-dvc-kernel` we have created earlier
 * creates an AppImageConfig which specify how the kernel gateway should be configured
 * provision a SageMaker Studio user, i.e., `data-scientist-dvc`, with the correct SageMaker execution role and makes available the custom SageMaker Studio image available to it

-Open `update-domain-input.json` and replace `<your-sagemaker-studio-domain-id>` with the SageMaker Studio domain ID.
-Save the file and continue.

 Step 7: Update the SageMaker Studio domain configuration